Data sheet: Canon FD 100-200 mm f/5.6 S.C.

 • 1987–today: EF-mount.
 Electronically controlled autofocus lenses that use an internal focusing motor.
 Compatible with previous mount lenses only using an adapter with optics.

-The era of the Canon FD mount can be characterised by a gradual shift towards the ever-increasing use of plastics and lighter materials (see some more in the JAPB article on the Canon FL, FD and FDn mounts).
+The era of the Canon FD mount can be characterised by a gradual shift towards the ever-increasing use of plastics and lighter materials.
 In the chronology of this gradual shift:

-• ‘Chrome nose’ FD lenses (1971–1973) are solid metal (often brass) and glass.
+Chrome nose FD lenses (1971–1973) are solid metal (often brass), glass and (synthetic) rubber.

 Another noteworthy point is related to the S.C. and S.S.C. acronyms found on some FD lens’ name rings: S.C. stands for “spectra coating”, while S.S.C. stands for “super spectra coating”.
 Both are proprietary marketing names for Canon’s optical coating technology.
 In theory S.S.C. is always a superior form of coating, but that does not mean that one should always try to get an S.S.C. lens, because: